ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

 2. download this repository and uncompress the file.
 3. change your current directory to the top directory of the source files.
 4. type `rake html` to create html files.
 The files are created under the `docs` directory.
-5. type `rake pdf` to create pdf file.
+5. type `rake pdf` to create pdf a file.
 The file is created under the `latex` directory.

 ## Prerequisites